AleksandrRogachev94/AleksandrRogachev94.github.io/_posts/2017-04-22-study_helper_part_2.markdown

 Here, `attributes` is a JSON object from the API.
 I've written almost all methods concerning comments (like rendering, creating templates, attaching event listeners, formatting...) within this class.

+Users can **simultaneously** edit as many comments as they wants.
+I implemented it in the following way.
+When user clicks "Update" button on comment, js script loads information about this comment from html (and replaces it with a form), creates new `Comment` object, and pushes this object to `Comment.commentsToUpdate` array (initially empty).
+When user clicks update/cancel, script searches the corresponding comment in `Comment.commentsToUpdate`, removes it from this array and replaces a form with new (update) or old (cancel) data.

 Similarly, I've implemented `Lesson` class.
 My Rails API renders lesson with all its comments (has_many relationship).
 I decided not to render formatted html lessons and comments from the server at all.
 When lesson show page is loaded, firstly it is blank.
 After loading it sends a new `XHR` request for the lesson with its comments.
 When the browser gets response, it creates html from JSON and **Handlebars** Templates and puts it on the page.
 So this logic was easily used to implement AJAX next and previous lesson functionality.
 By the way I think this logic is close to how Rails turbolinks work.
 And on each lesson page you can create/update/delete comments for this lesson.